-This year (2021) UCD School of Medicine will proudly celebrate our MGA Distinguished Graduate Awards with a virtual webinar series.
+UCD School of Medicine was proud to celebrate our MGA Distinguished Graduate Awards with a virtual webinar series in Q1 2021.

-There will be three events in this series and these are scheduled as follows
+There were three events in this series as follows;

 MGA Distinguished Graduate Award Event 1 – Thurs 28 January